louboi/LED-Christmas-Jumper/README.md

 **The Led strip may get hot in use.
 Do not wrap tightly or attach to anything that can be extremely flamable**

+## IMPORTANT NOTICE!
+**VSC MAY NOT WORK ON YOUR DEVICE IF IT USES WINDOWS ON ARM.
+I AM AWARE AND WORKING TO FIX THIS.**

 ## Authors

 - [@louboi](https://github.com/louboi)